kyma-project/api-gateway/docs/user/custom-resources/apirule/04-40-apirule-mutators.md

 ### Templating support

-Ory Rules have support for templating in mutators.
+The Ory Access Rules have support for templating in mutators.
 Simple cases can be implemented with the help of EnvoyFilter, such as the one presented in [id-token-envoyfilter](id-token-envoyfilter) directory.

 ### Header mutator

 To handle the `header` type mutator in Istio, you can use the VirtualService [HeaderOperations](https://istio.io/latest/docs/reference/config/networking/virtual-service/#Headers-HeaderOperations).
 HeaderOperations only allow you to add static data.
-However, [Ory Headers Mutator](https://www.ory.sh/docs/oathkeeper/pipeline/mutator#headers) supports templating, which receives the current Authentication Session.
+However, [Ory Headers Mutator](https://www.ory.sh/docs/oathkeeper/pipeline/mutator#headers) supports templating, which receives the current AuthenticationSession.
 To support similar capabilities in Istio, you must use [EnvoyFilter](https://istio.io/latest/docs/reference/config/networking/envoy-filter/).

 Ory configuration: